In This Article

-Last Updated on February 12, 2024 by Satyendra
+Last Updated on May 14, 2025 by Satyendra

 Active Directory Federation Services (ADFS) is a software component developed by Microsoft that provides Single Sign-On (SSO) capabilities for users across multiple applications or systems.
 It enables organizations to extend their authentication and authorization services beyond their corporate network to partner organizations or cloud-based services.

-What Is Active Directory Federation Services (ADFS)
+What is Active Directory Federation Services (ADFS)?

 Active Directory Federation Services (ADFS) is a Microsoft-developed Single Sign-On (SSO) solution that provides a unified authentication experience to employees, allowing them to access multiple applications using a single set of credentials.
 Using the claims-based Access Control Authorization model, ADFS ensures security by identifying users through claims related to their identity, packaged into a secure token issued by the identity provider.
 ADFS grants secure access to domains, devices, web applications, and systems within an organization’s Active Directory and approved third-party systems.
 Its federated nature centralizes user identity, enabling individuals to access applications within a corporate network and by trusted external sources using existing AD credentials.
 ADFS facilitates remote access to AD-integrated applications through the cloud, simplifying the user experience while maintaining stringent security policies.

-How Active Directory Federation Services Works
+How Active Directory Federation Services Works?

 Components of Active Directory Federation Services